-I have been working in the field of mental health for over 10 years, and have worked with a wide range of client groups from a diverse set of backgrounds.
-Before setting up my private practice, I worked as a therapist and manager for a non-profitable organisation that provides therapeutic communities and psychotherapy for people experiencing mental health difficulties.
-I have also worked as a consultant facilitating weekly staff support groups.
+I have been working in the field of mental health for over 15 years, and have worked with a wide range of client groups from a diverse set of backgrounds.
+Before setting up my private practice, I worked as a therapist and manager for a non-profitable organisation that runs therapeutic communities and psychotherapy for people experiencing complex trauma, post-traumatic stress disorder, anxiety disorder, depression, substance dependency, psychosis and personality disorder.

-I have taught courses for a postgraduate training in psychotherapy accredited by Middlesex University.
-I have conducted staff groups and training days for multi-professional teams, and have run workshops on therapeutic communities organised by the Royal College of Psychiatrists' Centre for Quality Improvement.
+I also have taught courses for a postgraduate training in group psychotherapy accredited by Middlesex University.
+I have conducted staff groups, group supervision and training days for multi-professional teams, and has run workshops on therapeutic communities organised by the Royal College of Psychiatrists' Centre for Quality Improvement.

 I have experience in working with stress, anxiety, depression, psychosomatic symptoms, panic attacks, feelings of low self-esteem, physical and emotional abuse, bereavement, trauma, addictive patterns, relationship problems, eating disorders, and those who are struggling with a lack of purpose and meaning in their lives.